objektwerks/kyo/README.md

 Kyo
 ---
->Kyo feature tests using Scala 3.
+>Kyo feature tests using MUnit and Scala 3.

 Notes
 -----